Brillianttyagi/Weather-api/README.md

 * Install requirements.txt
 * simply run app.py and your server will start

-## How to get weather of any state
+## How to get the weather of any state
 * your domain+"/"+query
 * where query is the name of the state